changepack/changepack/README.md

 * **Pull commits from GitHub**.
 Changepack allows you to link changelogs with your GitHub activity, making it easy to track progress.
 * **Write release notes 10x faster with AI.** Leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to write your content in seconds.
+* **Monthly automated summaries.** Each month, Changepack handpicks the most notable updates and creates a release note draft for you to review and publish.
 ## Build and run locally

 ```